pttlink/ASL-AsteriskNG/README.md

 This code is the basis for what will be the ASL 1.10 client release known asl the ASL-NG Client.

-===History===
+## History

 The work in this repository is the result of Stacy Olivas, KG7QIN, having spent the time to port the available app_rpt code from the
 ASL Asterisk 1.4 code base to Asterisk 1.8.
 This repo is an import of my (KG7QIN's) repo with the same name from GitHub at https://github.com/KG7QIN/AllStarLink-Asterisk-1.8.
-However this repo contains updates since the fork and should be considered the main upstream fork for this code.
+However this repo contains updates since the fork and should be considered the main upstream for this code.
 Additionally, this repository was renamed as ASL-AsteriskNG to reflect that it is the Next Generation client for app_rpt.

 The code in this repository should be considered ALPHA quality code.
-While it has been successully compiled and tested on Deban 9.4 and Ubuntu 16.04 system and should have to issues running on later versions, there are still bugs in this code that need to be addressed before it is considered stable.
+While it has been successully compiled and tested on Deban 9.4 and Ubuntu 16.04 system and should have no issues running on later versions of these distros, there are still bugs in this code that need to be addressed before it is considered stable.

+* This code is what runs the PTTLink telephone portal and formerly ran the AllStarLink telephone portal.

 This code does run, but there are some problems with it still.
 The problems range from those that were "inherited" from the 1.4 code base of the app_rpt "suite" of programs that runs AllStarLink to differences within the Asterisk 1.8 code base that are causing issue.